jimhigson/oboe.js/README.md

 `Clarinet` supports use as a node stream.
-This hasn't been implemented in progressive but it should be quite easy to do.
+This hasn't been implemented in oboe but it should be quite easy to do.

-## Getting the most from progressive
+## Getting the most from oboe

 Asynchronous parsing is better if the data is written out progressively from the server side (think [node](http://nodejs.org/) or [Netty](http://netty.io/)) because we're ``sending